Balwyn North: Pre-European settlement

+20th century

-Balwyn North was one of the first Melbourne suburbs to be developed according to the pattern of postwar suburbia, with expansive, quiet residential areas designed as family homes and relatively few business districts.
+Balwyn North was one of the first Melbourne suburbs to be developed according to the pattern of postwar suburbia, with expansive, quiet residential areas designed as family homes and relatively few business districts, notably including the Riverside Estate.
 The original route of Bulleen Road began at the present-day corner of Kilby Road and Burke Road, but by the 1900s, its route had changed to its present-day alignment.
 This was a result of Elgar's Special Survey, which dragged the alignment of Burke Road further west, resulting in the surrounding road network being forced to adjust.

 A Balwyn North Post Office opened on 1 April 1937.
 This was renamed Burke Road in 1941, when a new Balwyn North office opened at its current location.
 The Greythorn Post Office opened in 1951.
-The suburb was lampooned in the 1974 song by Australian band The Skyhooks, Balwyn Calling.
+The suburb was lampooned in the 1974 song by Australian band Skyhooks, Balwyn Calling.